puzzle/amm-techlab/content/en/docs/05.0/tracing.md

 {{% /details %}}

-Next we configure the consumer to use the jaeger feature.
-To enable jaeger, open `<workspace>/consumerConfigMap.yaml` and change the `consumer.jaeger.enabled` property.
+Next we configure the consumer to use the Jaeger feature.
+To enable Jaeger, open `<workspace>/consumerConfigMap.yaml` and change the `consumer.jaeger.enabled` property.

 <!-- TODO fix and add highlight again: "hl_lines=10 -->
 {{< readfile file="/manifests/05.0/5.2/consumerConfigMap.yaml" code="true" lang="yaml" >}}